 No matter which month you visit, December through April, try to be there for the first Friday of the month for First Fridays.
 Beginning at 2:30 p.m. in Canyons Village, enjoy live music, ice sculpting, a complimentary donut bar (#NomNom), a photo op and then a Fireworks display at 5 p.m.
 Did we froget to mention that it’s free?
 We love taking advantage of free entertainment.
 Keep in mind that special events may not be available during the pandemic.
 Croak!
 We look forward more mountain fun in future years.

 January is by far the busiest month, with not just skiers in town for the snow but film fans attending the Sundance Film Festival.
 That can make lodging and rental cars in high demand during the festival and holiday weekends.
 Check the calendar for the next festival dates.
-The 2021 festival was Jan.
-28 through Feb.
-3 and 2020 was Jan.
-23 through Feb.
-2 in case you want to guesstimate the next year either to attend or avoid.
+The 2023 festival is Jan.
+19 - 29.
 The MLK weekend also can bring on the crowds.
 Expect highs in the 30s and lows between 0 and 10 degrees.

 Utah locals can take advantage of first-time ski experiences at Deer Valley.
 The Ski Utah Learn to Ski Clinic usually takes place on a Saturday afternoon in late Jan.
 25. The lesson, lift ticket, and ski rental equipment are included in the affordable (about $50) package.
 The program is geared toward Utah locals learning to ski for the first time who are 13 years or older.
 A valid Utah driver’s license or ID is required.